 Since you can't predict what question the hiring manager will ask you, you won't be able to write a stock answer in response.
 Anyway, memorized stock replies sound rehearsed and may indicate that you are treating this interview as a run-of-the-mill experience.
 A more candid reply will do a better job of conveying your enthusiasm for the industry and the position.
 No matter what form the question takes, keep your cool and remain confident.

 There is not a right or wrong answer to these questions.
 The interviewer just wants to know more about you and how you react in the work environment.
 As such, take care to use strong examples from your past work experiences.
 Before the interview, think about moments where you really excelled professionally.
 If a supervisor or co-worker has ever commended you on your decision making, this is likely a great experience to share with the hiring manager.

 Overall, you want to show that you can positively contribute to the working environment and make sound choices.
-Don’t be afraid to let your guard down a bit and highlight your professional triumphs.
-Of course, take care to not be overly self-complimentary, but do show off your best qualities.
+Don't be afraid to let your guard down a bit and highlight your professional triumphs.
+Of course, take care to not be overly self-complementary, but do show off your best qualities.